isomerpages/moe-ast-moehc/_explore/Our School Building Heritage.md

 As the nation shifted its focus towards technical and science education, technical schools were built and facilities were expanded to accommodate the curriculum.
 Science laboratories, metal and carpentry workshops and home economic rooms became standard features in schools.

 -image-<br>
-<b>Metal workshop of Serangoon Secondary Technical School and Thomson Primary Technical School (1964).</b><br>
+<strong>Metal workshop of Serangoon Secondary Technical School and Thomson Primary Technical School (1964).</strong><br>
 Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore.

 -image-<br>
-<b>Home economics room of Serangoon Secondary Technical School and Thomson Primary Technical School (1964).</b><br>
+<strong>Home economics room of Serangoon Secondary Technical School and Thomson Primary Technical School (1964).</strong><br>
 Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore.

 -image-<br>
-<b>Students at the science laboratory of Upper Serangoon Technical School (1966).</b><br>Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore.
+<strong>Students at the science laboratory of Upper Serangoon Technical School (1966).</strong><br>Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore.

 -image-<br>
-<b>Technical workshop at Kim Seng Technical School (1966).</b><br>Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore.
+<strong>Technical workshop at Kim Seng Technical School (1966).</strong><br>Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore.

 </p>